2-Minute Mentor: Other Academic Misconduct

 Many students view smartphones and tablets as essential tools.
 To minimize withdrawal pains, on the first day of class you might discuss and then vote on rules and consequences for disruptive technologies.
 The most successful has been a two-minute texting/phone/email break in the middle of class.

 6. If you can't beat 'em...

 Tablets, smartphones, and other mobile technologies can be used to promote deeper engagement and understanding.
 For example, ask students to take notes on tablets, use smartphone accelerometer apps to track their commute to class and graph the data, and conduct hands-on mini-experiments using other free measurement apps.
 Students also can use their smart devices in independent projects - all without the college needing to invest heavily in infrastructure.

 Faculty and students agree that ignoring incivility is the least effective approach for halting it.
 Think about talking to inattentive students in private or refocusing the class by using think/pair/share or other active-learning techniques.
 Severe disruptions, such as threats of violence, may leave faculty members no option but to stop the lecture and contact campus security.

 In their teaching workshops, Richard M. Felder, a retired chemical engineering professor from North Carolina State University, and his wife, Rebecca Brent, ask participants to brainstorm responses to such everyday disruptions as students strolling in late, chatting loudly, or sleeping.
 Ironically, no one ever recommends asking the offenders politely but firmly to stop their rude behavior.
 "It's almost as if instructors don't know it's legal to do it," wrote Felder and Brent in a column.
 "It is legal.
 And it works."
 So does chiding.
-To tune out that hockey game, Smyser needed just one word: "Really?!"
+To look up from that Youtube video, students often need just one word: "Really?!"